Festive Cream Cheese Treats

 These treats stay amazingly soft when you keep them in a sealed container.
 You can even make them weeks ahead and stick them in the freezer.
 Just let them sit on the counter to thaw before you want to eat them.

 A close-up of soft, colorful cookies stacked on top of each other, featuring bits of red and green.
-Pin it
+Save

 A close-up of soft, colorful cookies stacked on top of each other, featuring bits of red and green. | lilicooks.com